ehringts/VerificationBasedValueFunctionRecovery/README.md

 - `auxFunctions.RKHSPI(...)` runs the RKHS policy iteration with the standard radial kernel.
 - `auxFunctions.RKHSPIProductKernel(...)` runs the same RKHS policy iteration with the product kernel.
 - `Surrogate.doFGreedy(...)` and `SurrogateProductKernel.doFGreedy(...)` select greedy collocation centers by the maximal GHJB residual.
-- `ConRun(zeta)` in `ConVsUncon.py` runs the direct constrained Hermite RKHS recovery solve.
-- `UnconRun(zeta)` in `ConVsUncon.py` runs the product-kernel RKHS-PI comparison solve.
 - `Observer.plotObserver(...)`, `Observer.plotObserver2(...)`, and `plot_convergence_vs_parameter(...)` create the comparison plots.

 ## Requirements

 The code uses NumPy, SciPy, Matplotlib, and a local `functions` package.
 The plotting routines use LaTeX rendering through Matplotlib, so a working LaTeX installation is needed for the final PDF plots.
-The optional `threadpoolctl` package is used by `ConVsUncon.py` when available to limit BLAS threads during the SLSQP solve.